Computational-Plant-Science/ml_smart_release/README.md

 ![Pipeline](../main/media/trait_table.png)

-## Usage in the local environment by cloning the whole GitHub repo
+## Usage in the local environment by cloning the whole GitHub repository

 sample test

 Input: Plant top view images, in jpg or png format

 Output: Image results and trait.xlsx (a summary of trait computation values in pixel units).

 Example input can be downloaded from the "/sample_test/" folder, which contains top-view images of the same Arabidopsis plant from different time points.